YingFengTingYu/PopStudio_Old/README.md

 By using C# and .Net 6, this project can easily be used in Linux, MacOS, Windows and Android.
 Choose PopStudio.ConsoleProject to use PopStudio in Windows, Linux and MacOS with console.
 Choose PopStudio.MAUI to use PopStudio in Windows, MacOS and Android with GUI.
-Now this project supports unpack and pack dz, rsb(including Android, iOS, PS3, Xbox360 and Android Chinese version) and pak(including Windows, MacOS, PS3, PSV and Xbox360 version), and decode and encode ptx(including rsb, PS3, Xbox360 and PSV version), tex(including iOS and Android TV version), txz, cdat, RTON, reanim.compiled, trail.compiled.
+Now this project supports unpack and pack dz, rsb(including Android, iOS, PS3, Xbox360 and Android Chinese version) and pak(including Windows, MacOS, PS3, PSV and Xbox360 version), and decode and encode ptx(including rsb, PS3, Xbox360 and PSV version), tex(including iOS and Android TV version), txz, cdat, RTON, reanim.compiled, trail.compiled, xml.compiled.
 ___
-The author also knows other file structures such as xml.compiled, and these files will be supported soon.
 If you know other file sturctures such as pam and pax, you can communicate with the author.
 And maybe the author needs some PVZ versions: Tizen, BlackBerry 10.
 I'll appreciate it if you could provide them.
 ___
 If you want to communicate with the author, you can download QQ(a chatting software) in Google Play, App Store or Microsoft Store, and then register a QQ account number and enter our QQ group numbered 1017246977(The answer is "Github").